What is Signal? How does it work?

 What Are Tags?

-Tags are a way of identifying event-level data using labels you set at the account level.
+- Tags are a way of identifying event-level data using labels you set at the account level.

-(Tags can be used for other purposes, but this guide doesn’t cover that.)
+- Tags can be used for other purposes, but this guide doesn’t cover that.

-For example, your events may have several custom registration statuses in addition to the standard ones.
-You can apply the same Tags to more than one status or give each one its own Tag.
+- You can apply the same Tags to more than one status or give each one its own Tag.

-When you set up a Flow in Certain Signal to send data to Salesforce when an attendee’s Registration Status changes, you specify the tags applicable to those statuses, not the statuses themselves.
+- When you set up a Flow in Certain Signal to send data to Salesforce when an attendee’s Registration Status changes, you specify the tags applicable to those statuses, not the statuses themselves.
 That means the flow can apply to any event in your account.

 Setting Tags Up for an Account